Living with a lung condition: supporting patients and families

 Kim says that co-ordinating the group is time-consuming, but the positive impact for members makes it all worthwhile.
 “Living with lung disease can be isolating, frightening and lonely, so members really enjoy meeting other people who understand the impact that living with a lung condition has on life.”

 Data need: Patient-reported experience of whether they have a personalised care and support plan to be measured in proposed new patient survey, with a baseline established within one year.

-An increase from 43 to 80 in the number of Integrated Breathe Easy groups supported by commissioners, to be monitored by the British Lung Foundation.
+An increase from 43 to 80 in the number of Integrated Breathe Easy groups supported by commissioners, to be monitored by Asthma + Lung UK.